mauriciomaniglia/quiz-mobile-app/README.md

 ```
 Given the customer has already requested to start the game
  When the customer requests to reset the game
- Then the timer should stop and reset
+ Then the counter should reset
   And all previous answers should be deleted

 Given the customer finished answering all guesses before the timer ends
- When the customer request to try another round from the message shown by the app
+ When the customer request to try another again from the message shown by the app
- Then the timer should stop and reset
+ Then the counter should reset
   And all previous answers should be deleted

 Given the customer has not finished answering all guesses and the timer ends
  When the customer request to try another round from the message shown by the app
- Then the timer should stop and reset
+ Then the counter should reset
   And all previous answers should be deleted
 ```